-FOUNDED IN 1911, Connecticut College is a selective four-year residential college with a history of excellence in the liberal arts and sciences.
+FOUNDED IN 1911, Connecticut College is a highly selective four-year residential college with a history of excellence in the liberal arts and sciences.
 The College's unique mission of "educating students to put the liberal arts into action" has encouraged students, from the very beginning, to combine rigorous academics with real-world experience not just to make a living but to make a difference.

 The College's bold new curriculum, Connections, realizes that mission for the 21st century.
 Connections is a holistic approach to the liberal arts that unleashes curiosity and promotes complex thinking and problem-solving to prepare students for next-generation success.
-Students maximize the impact of their academic major by combining it with interdisciplinary study, world languages, off-campus learning, guaranteed internships and other professional development in a personally meaningful pathway leading beyond college.
+Students maximize the impact of their academic major by combining it with interdisciplinary study, world languages, offcampus learning, guaranteed internships and other professional development in a personally meaningful pathway leading beyond college.
 93% of the most recent incoming class said that the comprehensive, integrative vision of Connections was the reason they chose to enroll at Conn.

 Students at Connecticut College have the opportunity to enhance their pathways with unique certificate programs in museum studies and in distinguished centers for interdisciplinary scholarship: the Holleran Center for Community Action and Public Policy; the Goodwin-Niering Center for the Environment: the Ammerman Center for Arts and Technology; the Toor Cummings Center for International Studies and the Liberal Arts; and the Center for the Critical Study of Race and Ethnicity.
-A sign of its commitment to equity and student success, the College supports the most highly endowed Academic Resource Center in the country, enabling excellence for every student.
+The College supports the most highly endowed Academic Resource Center in the country, enabling excellence for every student.
 The new Walter Commons for Global Study and Engagement allows all students to integrate meaningful international experiences into their pathways.
 And the newly renovated Hale Center for Career Development enhances the academic programs of every student with its own four-year curriculum, offering the opportunity to integrate College-funded internships and research experiences into pathways in preparation for life beyond college.

 The College supports 176 full-time faculty in 60 academic departments and programs.
 Excellence in research is evident through the many grants and awards garnered annually by faculty for their scholarship through disciplinary societies and through local, national, and federal foundations, including the National Endowment for the Humanities, the National Science Foundation, the National Institutes of Health, the Social Science Research Council, the Ford Foundation, the Andrew W. Mellon Foundation, the Sloane Foundation and many others.
-The intimate 9:1 student-to-faculty ratio means students benefit directly from this research, working closely with faculty on research programs and frequently serving as co-authors in faculty publications.
+The intimate 9:1 student-to-faculty ratio means students benefit directly from this research, working closely with faculty on research programs and frequently serving as coauthors in faculty publications.

-The community as a whole is bound by a fiercely held value of shared governance, by high academic standards, by a student-run honor code, and by a commitment to environmental stewardship and to full participation.
-The campus is known for its eclectic and creative mix of artists, scientists, researchers, and activists.
+The community as a whole is bound by a fiercely held value of shared governance, by high academic standards, by a student-run honor code, and by a commitment to sustainability, environmental stewardship, and full participation.
+The campus is known for its eclectic and creative mix of artists, scientists, researchers, athletes and activists.
 The College's scholar-athletes compete in NCAA Division III sports through the elite New England Small College Athletic Conference.

-Connecticut College's strategic plan, Building on Strength, seeks to advance the academic program, enrich residential learning, and elevate the experience of all by making the community more equitable and the College more sustainable.
-Capital projects completed in the last five years include the renovation of the Charles E. Shain Library; the creation of both the Walter Commons for Global Study and Engagement and the Hale Center for Career Development; and the revitalization of the College's historic art deco theater, Palmer Auditorium, into the Nancy Athey '72 and Preston Athey Center for Performance and Research.
-Major renewals of the campus center, the athletics complex and the College waterfront, and the creation a center for social justice, are also planned.
-A capital campaign has raised over \$140 million in the three and a half years of its silent phase to support the plan's goals.
+Charles E. Shain Library; the creation of both the Walter Commons for Global Study and Engagement and the Hale Center for Career Development; and the revitalization of the College's historic art deco theater, Palmer Auditorium, into the Nancy Athey '72 and Preston Athey Center for Performance and Research.
+Major renewals of the campus center, the athletics complex and the College waterfront, and the creation a center for justice, are also planned.
+A capital campaign has raised over \$180 million in the first four years, including the largest gift in College history, to support the plan's goals.